Skojar/syuzhet_squad/text.md

 ### Epilogue
 - return to the familiar, having changed
 - assess the results, explore how the characters have changed. (spend rewards)
+    - advance a inclination
+    - upgrade a resource